mosip/kattu/docs/gradlew-sonar-analysis-readme.md

 - `SONAR_ARGS`: (Optional) Additional arguments for Sonar analysis.

 ## Secrets

+This workflow requires the following secrets to be set in your GitHub repository:
 - `SONAR_TOKEN`: The authentication token for accessing SonarQube.
 - `SONAR_ORGANIZATION`: The organization name on SonarQube.
 - `SLACK_WEBHOOK_URL`: The URL for sending Slack notifications.

 ## Example Usage

 Here is an example workflow that uses the `Sonar Analysis via Gradlew` workflow:
 ```yaml
 name: Gradlew sonar-analysis
 on: